skedwards88/ShortStories/content/t3_ac03ca.md

 date_utc: 1546481258.0
 edited: true
 permalink: https://www.reddit.com/r/WritingPrompts/comments/ac03ca/wp_you_have_a_time_machine_which_can_only_go_into/
+categories:
   Fantasy: false
   SciFi: true
   Humor: false
   Magical Realism: false
   Horror: false
   Poetry: false
   Micro: false
 ---
 "So... can this thing go back in time too?"
 I ask, running my hand across the the smooth black surface of the egg-shaped capsule.